Surfing 2 meter day at Ujung Bocur

 Shoulder Season

-Crowds are smaller in April but swell quality and consistency is still extremely poor.
-During April you can expect one decent swell a month with flat spells lasting 3 weeks.
+Wind conditions begin improving by mid April however swell quality and consistency remains extremely poor.
+Expect one swell a month with 3 week long flat spells.
 Conditions start improving in May.

 Jun to Sep